Carmanah Walbran Provincial Park: History

 environmental assessment to alert the premier and cabinet ministers of the ecological values of the valley.
 McAllister made the campaign international at the Sierra Club’s Annual General meeting in San Francisco.
 He brought up National Geographic to photograph the celebrity sitka spruce grove and show off Vancouver Island as the worst clear-cut devastation in all of the Pacific Northwest.
 Consequently, Nat Geo's Jim Blair photograph of Mt Paxton, clear-cut entirely right down to the sea near Kyuquot was featured as a triple page foldout in their Old Growth Forests issue.
 After climbing out of the Carmanah, the Nat Geo photographer and McAllister were marooned as close to hurricane-force winds and torrential rains caused massive mudslides on the steep slope of the big clear-cut.
 A MacMillan Bloedel helicopter was brought in to rescue them.
 About that time McAllister sent Jup Weber, MP for Luxembourg, forester and a leader of the Greens in Europe down into the Carmanah to witness one of the last ancient forest watersheds on Vancouver Island.
-Upon returning to Victoria the MP publically denounced the government for clear-cutting practices that in Europe would jail those responsible.
+Upon returning to Victoria the MP publicly denounced the government for clear-cutting practices that in Europe would jail those responsible.

 Immediately after the moratorium was announced, the Western Canada Wilderness Committee and the Carmanah Forest Society, led by Sid Haskell, began to build trails into the valley while arranging transportation for the public to come and see the giant trees for themselves.
 Sharon Chow recalls the Sierra Club of British Columbia designing and selling thousands of Carmanah T-shirts.
 100 B.C. artists, organized by Mark Hobson in conjunction with the Western Canada Wilderness Committee, participated in a series of painting trips to the valley, culminating in the publication of Carmanah: Artistic Visions of An Ancient Rainforest.